-The Toolbar provides access to a collection of tools you can use to modify and manipulate assets in the Viewport.
+The toolbar provides access to a collection of tools you can use to modify and manipulate assets in the viewport.

 Tools in the Toolbar

-The following table provides a brief description of the tools in the Toolbar.
+The following table provides a brief description of the tools in the toolbar.

-Tool | Shortcut | Icon | Description | |
+| Tool | Shortcut | Icon | Description | |

-Material picker | T | Selects materials on objects, and opens them in the Properties panel where you can view and edit their properties. | ||
+Material picker | T | Selects materials on objects, and opens them in the Properties panel where you can view and edit their properties.
+When you select a material in the scene, the icons described in the following rows appear next to the Material picker. | ||

 Replace material | N / A | Replaces material on all objects that use identical materials.
 By default, this option is selected. | ||